 There are 2 different Interrail Greek Islands Passes on offer.
 Choosing between them depends on the number of ferry trips you would like to take and if you want to combine your trip with Italy and the rest of Europe, or only visit Greece...

 What is the difference between the 2 Passes?

 The main difference between the two Passes is the number of ferry trips that you can take.
-The 6-trip Greek Islands Pass includes 2 international trips between Italy and Greece, and 4 ferry trips between the Greek islands.
-Alternatively, the 5-trip Greek Islands Pass allows you to make up to 5 domestic ferry trips between the Greek Islands.
+The 6-day Greek Islands Pass includes 2 international trips between Italy and Greece, and 4 ferry trips between the Greek islands.
+Alternatively, the 4-day Greek Islands Pass allows you to make up to 4 domestic ferry trips between the Greek Islands.

-- 6 ferry trips within a 1 month period that includes:
+- 6 travel days for international and domestic ferry trips within one month

 - 2 international trips* between Italy and Greece

 - 4 domestic trips to Greek islands (Economy Class only)